Brechin City 2

 Match Report

-Two opportunist goals by Tony Moy in the second half capitalised on defensive errors by Brechin, putting the visitors firmly in control.
-Brechin did manage a consolation goal near the end from a left-footed drive by Thomson.
+Two good opportunist goals by Tony Moy from defensive errors in the second half gave Bankies control but Brechin got one near the end through a left footed drive by Thomson.

-In a bizarre incident, Frank McAleer lost four front teeth during the match after colliding with Davie Mitchell.
-Mitchell, however, came away with a souvenir – teeth marks on his shoulder!
-McAleer will be back playing next week, although Jack Steedman joked that "he won't be as handsome!"
+Frank McAleer lost four front teeth in the match at Brechin when he ran into the a brick wall in the form of Davie Mitchell, Davie's got the teeth marks on his shoulder to prove it!
+Frank will be playing next week but as Jack Steedman quipped, "he won't be as handsome!"

 Squad Statistics (as at November 11th, 1967)